PritamWankhede/pritamwankhede/README.md

-# Hello, I'm Trideb Kumar Pradhan 👋
+# Hii, I'm Pritam Wankhede 👋

 I'm a dedicated full stack developer with extensive experience in building dynamic web applications using modern technologies.
 Currently, I specialize as a Frontend Developer at ALOK INDUSTRIES SILVASSA, where I focus on creating seamless and efficient user experiences.